Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

   ![](images/compare.png)
   *Permutation importances of the three tested models (MLP, XGBoost and Random Forests)*

-# Analysis 2: Predicting civil war in different geographical areas
+# 2. Predicting civil war in different geographical areas
 Following the importance of the "Western Europe and US Dummy" variable in Muchlinski _et al._ [[5]](#5), we decided to aggregate the data by different subregions and to see whether predictive accuracy differs when fitting the models separately on each group.

 In particular, the following geoscheme was used: